Nour El Sherbini: World No. 1 and world titles

-2025 record equalling feat
+2025 record equaling feat

 El Sherbini was on the verge of being classed as the greatest women's player of all-time after winning an eighth world title at the 2025 Women's World Squash Championship in Chicago, defeating Hania El Hammamy in the final.
-The win equalled the all-time record set by Malaysian Nicol David from 2005 to 2014.
+The win equaled the all-time record set by Malaysian Nicol David from 2005 to 2014.

+She won her 45th PSA title after securing victory in the Hong Kong Open during the 2025–26 PSA Squash Tour.
+In 2026 El Sherbini lost her world title to Amina Orfi the 2026 World Championship final.

 National representation

 WSF World Junior Team championships

-2009, she won her first world team title as part of the Egyptian team that won the gold medal at the 2009 Women's World Junior Team Championships.
+She won her first world team title, the gold medal with the Egyptian team at the 2009 Women's World Junior Team Championships.

-2011, She was part of the Egyptian team that won the fifth title at the WSF World Junior Team title.
-The 2013 edition was Nour’s last with the junior national team in World Junior Team Championships.
+2011, She was with the Egyptian team that won their fifth title at the WSF World Junior Team title.
+Nour's last appearance with the junior national team in World Junior Team Championships was at the 2013 edition.

 WSF World Team Championships

-In 2012, she was part of the team that regained the world team title after winning a gold medal at the 2012 WSF World Team Championships.
+In 2012, she was part of the team that regained the world team title following a gold medal at the 2012 WSF World Team Championships.
 2014, she was part of the Egyptian team that won the bronze medal at the 2014 Women's World Team Squash Championships.
 2016, she won her second world team title as part of the Egyptian team that won the gold medal at the 2016 Women's World Team Squash Championships.
 2018, she won her third world team title as part of the Egyptian team that won the 2018 Women's World Team Squash Championships.
 In 2022, she was part of the Egyptian team that won the 2022 Women's World Team Squash Championships.
 It was her fourth world team title.

 In December 2024, El Sherbini helped Egypt win their fourth consecutive title at the 2024 Women's World Team Squash Championships.